erikc5000/island-time/README.md

 ## For those coming from java.time

+I suspect this is many of you, so I'm putting this here first.
 As Island Time draws heavily from the java.time library design, many of the core classes and concepts should be familiar to anyone migrating over.
 The following table shows the relationship between a subset of the classes:

 | java.time | Island Time | Description |
 | --- | --- | --- |